Table of Contents

 Even one mistake in your inventory accounting process can lead to an IRS audit.
-With the finished goods formula, you can easily track work in process (WIP) inventory, raw materials, and unfinished goods to ensure your accounting is accurate.
+With the finished goods formula, you can easily track work-in-process (WIP) inventory, production inventory, and unfinished goods to ensure your accounting is accurate.

 3. Reduces waste of materials

 Knowing the optimal inventory levels for your business can save you money in the long run.
 Instead of spending a lot of money on warehousing an excessive amount of raw materials and finished products, you can save by storing only what’s needed.